Zeeshan-406/Machine-Learning-Portfolio/Twitter-Sentiment-Analysis/README.md

 - NLTK
 ## Models Used
 - Logistic Regression
-- Naive Bayes
 ## Results
-- Best Accuracy: 87%
+- Best Accuracy: 77.7%
 ## How to Run
+1. Use Google Colab
-1. Install required libraries
+2. Install required libraries
-2. Run Jupyter Notebook
 3. Train the model

 ## Future Work